cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/Infidelity.md

 ---
 section: Katherine
-displayTitle: I
+displayTitle: I Wouldn't Recommend Infidelity, Especially If It's Her Doing It
-uriTitle: I
+uriTitle: infidelity
 ---

-I Wouldn't Recommend Infidelity, Especially If It's Her Doing It

 "If you kill me I won't call it murder,
 It'd just be self-relief".